-The contractor must ensure that all Air Source Heat Pump (ASHP) installers have successfully completed the Level 3 award in the installation and maintenance of ASHP (non-refrigerant circuits), as well as each of the relevant manufacturer's specific installation courses, appropriate to the site specification, prior to working on any of our sites that may have ASHP specified.
+The contractor must be MCS certified or ensure that all Air Source Heat Pump (ASHP) installers have successfully completed the Level 3 award (BPEC or LCL) in the installation and maintenance of ASHP (non-refrigerant circuits), as well as each of the relevant manufacturer's specific installation courses, appropriate to the site specification.
+The contractor must provide evidence of qualification prior to working on any of our sites that have ASHP specified.